The main cause of destroying a device is applying a voltage outside the device's specified range.

 ESD destruction due to static electricity is considered to be one type of overvoltage destruction.

-In the case of static electricity, an extremely high voltage is applied in a short period of time (1ns or less), so an ESD suppressor/TVS diode is required as a protection element for ESD countermeasures.
-For example, you can use Würth Electronics ESD protection devices (available here).
+In the case of static electricity, a very high voltage is applied for a short period of time (less than 1 ns), so an ESD suppressor/TVS diode is required as a protective element for ESD protection.
+For example, you can use an ESD protection element from Würth Electronics (available for purchase here).

 Overvoltage breakdown due to noise

-Overvoltage destruction due to noise is caused by noise from the power supply source and noise generated between devices and boards that propagate through power lines and communication lines, destroying devices.
+Noise-induced overvoltage breakdown occurs when noise from the power source or noise generated between devices or boards propagates through power lines or communication lines, destroying devices.

 Overvoltage generation due to inductive loads and inductance

-In systems where the power supply must be connected with a long cable, an overvoltage of 1msec or more may occur when the power is turned on due to the inductance of the cable.
+In systems where the power supply must be connected via a long cable, the inductance of the cable may cause an overvoltage of 1 msec or more when the power is turned on.

 Overvoltage Protection Solution "Surge Stopper"

-The MIL Standard specification (MIL-STD-1275D) stipulates: As a surge, we can see that it is required to support overvoltage of 500msec.
+The MIL standard (MIL-STD-1275D) specifies the following.
+We can see that it is required to handle an overvoltage of 500 ms as a surge.

 MIL-STANDARD PROVISIONS (MIL-STD-1275D)

-Now, let's take a look at the detailed explanation and demo video about our surge stopper products.
+Now, please take a look at the detailed explanation and demonstration video of Surge Stopper products.

 Click here for recommended articles/materials